AP Daily and AP Classroom

 AP and Higher Education

-Higher Education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
-The AP Higher Ed site features information on recruitment and admission, advising and placement, and more.
+Higher education professionals play a key role developing AP courses and exams, setting credit and placement policies, and scoring student work.
+The AP Higher Education site features information on recruitment and admission, advising and placement, and more.

-Meet the current Development Committee for AP English Literature and Composition.
+Meet the Development Committee for AP English Literature and Composition.